 When finding the appropriate program, please make sure these decision points are considered in the program selection process:

-- Qualified, trained therapists (some parents use 1-4 therapists to provide the number of hours they need for their child’s unique needs.)
+- Some parents use 1-4 therapists to provide the number of hours they need for their child’s unique needs.

 - ABA should be done in a quiet room with no distractions to the child.